SpuriousSnail86/hsc-plugin/README.md

-This is a modified version of an old MidiBard fork/build (Midibard2 Preview), which no longer exists as the authors removed it
+This is a modified version of an old MidiBard fork/build (Midibard2 Preview) that I was a contributor to, which no longer exists as the original authors removed it

 majority of the code is by myself, but the plugin does also use code from said MidiBard2 build